-Tulcea, Romania is one of the oldest cities in the country.
+Tulcea, Romania, is one of the oldest cities in the country.
 It was founded back in the 7th century BC, even before the Romans arrived.
 In the pre-Roman days, the city was called Aegyssus.
 Some ruins from the ancient days are still hidden in Tulcea’s hills.

 Tulcea (pronounced tool-cha) is also the biggest city in the Danube Delta, which is a UNESCO World Heritage Site and the best-preserved river delta in all of Europe.
-So Tulcea just might be the most amazing destination in all of Romania for nature lovers.
+So Tulcea might be the most fantastic destination in all of Romania for nature lovers.
 You can see an astonishing variety of fish, birds, and plants in your time here.

 It is easy to get to Tulcea from Romania’s capital, Bucharest, by either bus or train.
 The trip from Bucharest takes between four and five hours.
 Tulcea is also reachable by bus or train from Constanta, a famous Romanian city on the Black Sea.
 Tulcea is not easily reachable by airplane.

 Many group tours of Romania stop in Tulcea for one or two nights, but you can definitely explore the city on your own.
 Any traveler to eastern Romania will enjoy spending two or three days in Tulcea, exploring the city and the gorgeous surrounding natural beauty of the Danube Delta.
 This list will help you focus on the very best things to do in and around Tulcea.

 Skip Ahead To My Advice Here!

 The number one thing any traveler to Tulcea has to do is take a boat trip around the Danube Delta, which are the wetlands formed by the Danube River merging with the Black Sea.
 Companies like Rolandia and Discover Danube Delta offer cruises through this stunning and unique ecosystem.